Matthew Flinders Professor and Director, Research Centre for Palliative Care, Death and Dying

 College of Nursing and Health Sciences

-As Director and Chief Investigator of the CareSearch project, she is responsible for a national palliative care resource supporting health professionals in all settings of care and those affected by the need for palliative care, namely, patients, their families, carers and friends.
-The project team undertakes research on knowledge retrieval and knowledge dissemination and investigates approaches that encourage the use of evidence in health, particularly in palliative care and end of life care.
+As Director and Chief Investigator of the CareSearch project, she leads a national palliative care resource supporting health professionals in all settings of care and patients, their families, carers and friends.
+The project team undertakes research on knowledge retrieval and knowledge dissemination and investigates translation approaches that encourage the use of evidence in health, particularly in palliative care and end of life care.
 Her work led to the establishment of a specialist bibliometric research group, Flinders Filters.

 The Dying2Learn MOOC won the Innovation in Palliative Care award at the 2017 Palliative Care Australia conference.